BookmarkFS User Manual

 Key and value of the current option.
 If the option does not have a value (no ‘=’ character present), val is NULL.

 When not NULL, the strings are guaranteed to be NUL-terminated, and valid throughout the lifetime of the current backend context.
-The backend is free to modify the strings, however, it must not write past the string boundary.
+The function is free to modify the strings, however, it must not write past the string boundary.

 next